new-coyote/nuevo-coyote/site/workshop/how-to-succeed-in-anti-capitalist-business-online.md

 ---
-title: "How to Succeed in Anti-Capitalist Business: Fall 2025"
+title: "How to Succeed in Anti-Capitalist Business: January 2026"
-date: 2021-06-09
+date: 2025-11-20
 category:
   - How to
 condition: Up Next